 Basic Game Rules

 The Table – Before you start playing, count the number of balls to make sure that you have all 9 of them.
+You see, foosball tables have nine balls and when you play it’s best to declare the winner as the best out of nine goals, which would be five goals to win.
+It’s easy to lose some of the balls, so make sure you keep some replacement foosball balls on hand.
 Also make sure that all players know to not spin the rods around.
 This seems to be more of a problem with kids than adults, but just mention it to everyone to avoid any issues during the game.

 Starting The Game – most people usually start a foosball game with a coin toss.
 So, call your side of the coin before the flip to see who gets to serve first.
 If it isn’t the first game, the ball was out of play or stopped (called a dead ball), then the player that scored last would go first.
 What’s a dead ball?
 If the ball leaves the table or stops out of reach of either player’s men, it is considered a dead ball.
 You can either move the ball to the nearest player or the player that last scored can give the ball a fresh serve.

 Watch what the ball is hitting because the ball needs to hit the playing field before a player hits it.
 You have a 10 second time limit to pass or shoot the ball.